HotswapProjects/HotswapAgent/README.md

 ### What is available?
-* Enhanced Java Hotswap - change method body, add/rename a method, field, ...
-The only unsupported operation is hierarchy change (change the superclass or remove an interface).
+* Enhanced Java Hotswap - change method body, add/rename a method, field, ...The only unsupported operation is changing the superclass.
     * You can use standard Java Hotswap from IDE in debug mode to reload changed class
     * or set autoHotswap property `-XXaltjvm=dcevm -javaagent:PATH_TO_AGENT\hotswap-agent.jar=autoHotswap=true` to reload
     changed classes after compilation.
 This setup allows even reload on a production system without a restart.